schemapress/Schema/readme.txt

 **Schema Key Features**

 * Easy to use, set it and forget it, with minimal settings.
-* Enable Schema types at once per custom post type or post category.
+* Enable Schema types at once per post type or post category.
-* Provide a valid markup, test it in Google Structured Data Testing Tool.
+* Valid markup, test it in Google Structured Data Testing Tool.
 * Output JSON-LD format, the most recommended by Google.
-* Can reuse data saved in post meta that is created by other plugins.
+* Reuse data saved in post meta, which is created by other plugins.
 * Extensible, means you can extend its functionality via other plugins, extensions or within your Theme’s functions.php file.

 **Plugin Extensions**